Luqman Hakim Shamsudin

 Luqman Hakim bin Shamsuddin (لقمان الحكيم بن الشمس الدين, IPA: /ms/; born 5 March 2002) is a Malaysian professional footballer who plays as a striker for Malaysia Super League club Negeri Sembilan and the Malaysia national team.

 Early career

 Luqman Hakim Shamsudin was first discovered by National Football Development Programme of Malaysia (NFDP) before starting his youth career at Mokhtar Dahari Academy.
 He was named in Goal Malaysia's NxGn 2020 list as one of the country's biggest talents.

 Club career

 Selangor FC II

-Wan Luqman Hakim Rosli as a youngster, who helped Malaysia reach the 2019 AFF U-18 Youth Championship final, was due to ink a five-year deal with his new team when he turned 18 in March 2020.
+Luqman Hakim as a youngster, who helped Malaysia win the 2019 AFF U-18 Youth Championship final, was due to ink a five-year deal with his new team when he turned 18 in March 2020.
 However, his move fell through due to the COVID-19 pandemic and he ended up joining Malaysian club Selangor FC II instead.
 Luqman stressed that he remained keen on a move to Europe, though, when the time was right.

-Wan Luqman Hakim Rosli eventually got his move to Kortrijk in July 2020, with Selangor announcing the move through an official statement.
+Luqman Hakim eventually got his move to Kortrijk in July 2020, with Selangor announcing the move through an official statement.